lexibank/tlopo/out/vol3/chapter11.md

 In several cases, the literature on plant food production describes species for which we have been unable to reconstruct a term.
 These are:

-- Flacourtia rukam is a small tree with a v..visted trunk and red spherical fruits of 2cm diameter, distributed from island SE Asia to the Solomons but found cultivated further east.
-The fruit is occasionally eaten ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 173-174, [Bourke n.d.](../references.md#source-Bourkend)). - Pouteria maclayana is a common, self-sown, small, buttressed coastal tree with a bushy crown that grows in New Guinea, on offshore islands along its north coast and in the southeastern Solomon Islands.
+- Flacourtia rukam is a small tree with a twisted trunk and red spherical fruits of 2cm diameter, distributed from island SE Asia to the Solomons but found cultivated further east.
+The fruit is occasionally eaten ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 173-174, [Bourke n.d.](../references.md#source-Bourkend)).
+- Pouteria maclayana is a common, self-sown, small, buttressed coastal tree with a bushy crown that grows in New Guinea, on offshore islands along its north coast and in the southeastern Solomon Islands.
 Its yellow-fleshed fruit, shaped like a flattened sphere, is occasionally eaten raw, in some places as a famine food ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 142-143, [Walter & Sam 2002](../references.md#source-WalterandSam2002):233, [Bourke n.d.](../references.md#source-Bourkend) ).
-[Allen et al.](../references.md#source-Allenetal1994) ([1994](../references.md#source-Allenetal1994)) list it among previously important foods on Karkar Island. - Castanopsis acuminatissima is a tall oak--like tree whose seeds are a traditional forest food, eaten after boiling inNew Guinea, New Britain and perhaps parts of the Solomons ([Henty 1982](../references.md#source-Henty1982), [Evans 1999](../references.md#source-Evans1999): 19). - Omphalea gageana (syn.
+[Allen et al.](../references.md#source-Allenetal1994) ([1994](../references.md#source-Allenetal1994)) list it among previously important foods on Karkar Island.
+- Castanopsis acuminatissima is a tall oak-like tree whose seeds are a traditional forest food, eaten after boiling in New Guinea, New Britain and perhaps parts of the Solomons ([Henty 1982](../references.md#source-Henty1982), [Evans 1999](../references.md#source-Evans1999): 19).
+- Omphalea gageana (syn.
 0. papuana, 0. queenslandiae) is an uncommon large woody, high-climbing forest creeper, 20--30 m. long.
-Its fruit has three seeds enclosed in a thin fleshy mesocarp and a ridged undulating woody shell, which are eaten raw or cooked around the Huon Gulf and in SE Papua ([Henty 1982](../references.md#source-Henty1982), Peekell984: 317, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 76, [Evans 1999](../references.md#source-Evans1999): 19). - Gnetum latifolium is another large woody, high-climbing forest creeper, 5-20 m long, with yellow-red fruits, the seeds of which are eaten after roasting ([Peekel 1984](../references.md#source-Peekel1984): 37, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):78, [Evans 1999](../references.md#source-Evans1999): 20).
+Its fruit has three seeds enclosed in a thin fleshy mesocarp and a ridged undulating woody shell, which are eaten raw or cooked around the Huon Gulf and in SE Papua ([Henty 1982](../references.md#source-Henty1982), Peekell984: 317, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 76, [Evans 1999](../references.md#source-Evans1999): 19).
+- Gnetum latifolium is another large woody, high-climbing forest creeper, 5-20 m long, with yellow-red fruits, the seeds of which are eaten after roasting ([Peekel 1984](../references.md#source-Peekel1984): 37, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):78, [Evans 1999](../references.md#source-Evans1999): 20).

 Nut and fruit trees   3 51